The ColoradoSPH Dean’s Speaker

 on urban health and published over 650 scholarly papers.
 With colleagues he

 initiated the International Society for Urban Health (www.isuh.org), serving as its first President.
 He

 is a member of the National Academy of Medicine.

 Open Forum With Dr. David Vlahov

-- Was moderated by John Adgate, PhD, MSPH, Chair of the Department of Environmental and Occupational Health, was at CU Anschutz on May 3, 2018
+Moderated by John Adgate, PhD, MSPH, Chair of the Department of Environmental and Occupational Health, at CU Anschutz on May 3, 2018.

 M. Gershon, DrPH, MHS